The name of the organisation is the Digital Endangered Languages and Musics Archives Network (DELAMAN).

 A DELAMAN archive is a trusted digital repository created and maintained by an institution with a demonstrated commitment to permanence and the long-term preservation of archived resources with suitable rights management practices to allow access to as much of its collection as possible.
-It focuses on languages and musics for which there is little recorded material, particularly from endangered cultures.
+It focuses on languages and musics for which there is little recorded material, particularly (but not restricted to) endangered cultures.
 It holds primary data and may also hold other kinds of information (like secondary analyses, transcripts and so on).

 In order to assess whether a repository is eligible for FULL membership, the following information should be provided to the DELAMAN board: